Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Related Work

-\textbf{Code instrumentation.} The Solythesis approach \cite{li2020securing} is mentioned earlier.
-It instruments Solidity code to insert “delta updates” so that aggregation properties, such as sum-of-map, count-of-subset, can be calculated with much lower cost than naively computing the aggregations.
-The idea is to add auxiliary arrays and maps to keep track of incremental updates of the aggregation quantities when the original code updates the corresponding array/map elements.
+The Solythesis approach \cite{li2020securing} is more related to our goal toward interface specifications.
+It targets aggregation properties, such as sum-of-map, count-of-subset, etc. It instruments Solidity code to insert incremental updates so that aggregations can be calculated with much lower cost than naive computations.
+The instrumented code adds auxiliary arrays and maps to keep track of the incremental updates.
 It is unclear whether Solythesis handles multi-contract situations, as the evaluation is only conducted on 23 individual token contracts.
-The instrumented contracts show a 24\% slowdown.
+The instrumented contracts show a 24\% slowdown, two orders of magnitude higher than that of TCT.

-\textbf{Other related techniques.} The essence of concolic approaches is to take advantage of the logic equivalence between different concrete executions.
-Some techniques share this essence.
-Forerunner \cite{forerunner} utilizes the logic equivalence of code traces and data dependencies to enable Ethereum to perform speculative execution for transaction processing.
-CST \cite{cst} is a technique to prove global properties for multi-party web protocol programs, such as OAuth and single-sign-on code.
-Every a protocol execution reassembles the sequence of the function-calls in the involved parties.
-The sequence is symbolically examined against the multi-party properties to prove its security or expose bugs.